-You may already know the famous red through my various posts on instagram (@bizarrejourneys).
+You may already know that I am a great fan of Northern Norway and you may have seen the red cabin photo that I posted on instagram (@bizarrejourneys) many times.
 Not to upset you but I have a confession to make.
-That lonely small cabin is not occupied by an interesting and solitude lover writer working on her/his magnificent latest piece – the cabin is part of Eliassen Rorbuer renting out cabins to Lofoten visitors.
+That lonely small cabin – despite the fabulous looks – is not occupied by an interesting and solitude lover writer working on her/his magnificent latest piece – the cabin is part of Eliassen Rorbuer renting out cabins to Lofoten visitors.

-These cabins are called “rorbuer” in Norwegian and actually means a fisherman’s hut.
-There are still numerous rorbuers on the islands being used in accordance with their original purpose but the use of these cabins for tourism is also very common and I think it is the best option on the islans.
-My favourite one among all of those rorbuer facilities is Eliassen Rorbuer that I used twice.
-Eliassen’s accommodation prices are slightly cheaper (you can rent out a cabin to host 3-4 people per USD 120/night) than the rest and it is located on the most beautiful and picturesque region in Lofoten Islands – Hamnoy.
+“Rorbuer” actually means a fisherman’s hut in Norwegian.
+There are still numerous rorbuers on the islands being used in accordance with their original purpose but the use of these cabins for tourism is also very common.
+My favourite one among all of those rorbuer facilities is Eliassen Rorbuer where I got to stay at twice.
+The accommodation prices at Eliassen Rorbuer are slightly cheaper (you can rent out a cabin to host 3-4 people per USD 120/night) than the rest and it is located on the most beautiful and picturesque region in Lofoten Islands – Hamnoy.

 Eliassen is home to 34 cabins differing in size (2-6 people capacity).
-While some of the cabins have double beds, bunk beds are more common.
-Except for the basic two people cabins, most of the cabins have their own kitchens attached to a comfortable sitting area.
-Having your own kitchen is a big plus in Norway as dining out is very expensive – minimum USD 25-30 per plate).
+While some of the cabins have double beds, bunk beds are somehow more common – remember the fishermans hut part?
+Except for the basic two people cabins, most of the cabins have their own kitchenette right next to a very comfortable sitting/dining area.
+Having your own kitchen is a big plus in Norway as dining out is very expensive – minimum USD 25-30 per plate, not meal!.
 The cabins reflect the simple Scandinavian design approach which I really like.
 Wi-fi works perfectly (even when I last stayed there in February 2017 during a very stormy week).
 In case you have any questions or problems related to your cabin, someone will show up to help you within minutes with a smiley face.
 There is also a restaurant within the complex, Krambua Restaurant run by a Swedish chef and his Italian wife (there are very limited numbers of restaurants in Moskenes area) – if we can set aside the expensiveness for a moment, I highly recommend the fish stew of Krambua.

-There is a bus stop right outside of Eliassen and this makes your life quite easy if you are also relying on public transportation like me.
+Finally, there is a bus stop right outside of Eliassen and this makes your life quite easy in Lofoten Islands if you are relying on public transportation like me.
 There is also a market which is about 35 minutes walking distance from Eliassen (beautiful views along the road) and not more than a 5 minutes on wheels.
 If it was not very apparent already – I should note that Eliassen is my favourite place in Lofoten and cannot recommend it highly enough for your trip to Lofoten.